It has certainly been a year of great #FOAMed for Critical Care and Anaesthetics...

 Dr. Sergey Motov (USA Emergency Medicine) & Dr. David Lyness (UK/IRE Anaesthetics)

-This should be used in conjunction with the CERTA concept explanation here.
+This is published in conjunction with the CERTA concept explanation here.

 We can all provide superior analgesia by using medication and techniques other than just opioid medications.

-We do not dispute the role of opioids in many spheres of practice, including emergency medicine, ICU and anaesthetics, rather we wish to highlight the pandemic of high opioid and opiate use in lieu of likely superior alternative techniques.
+We do not dispute the role of opioids in many spheres of practice, including emergency medicine, ICU and anaesthetics, rather we wish to highlight the pandemic of high opioid and opiate use.
+There are many medications available to reduce the amount of opioids used.

 You may find, when considering your analgesia regimes that opioids are not always the best options for emergency pain issues.